tuf27959/RoombaSimulinkSega/Project 3/ReadMe.md

 The Subscriber is for the Left and Right Wheel Control.
 For the project the Roomba is connected via USB serial cable.
 ```
-Here is an overview how it work
+Here is an overview how it works
 ![ROS Publisher-Subscriber](https://github.com/tuf27959/RoombaSimulinkSega/blob/master/Project%203/Figure/ROS.png)
 In this Project the Talker/Publisher is the Sensor.py
 the Sensor.py is made a Publisher by adding the following line: